-4.5 Bell's inequality is violated even in classical systems
+4.5 Bell's inequality(1966)

-4.5.1Bell's inequality is violated in classical and quantum systems
+4.5.1 Bell's inequality is violated in classical and quantum systems

 J. Bell's inequality is important in the relation of "the hidden variable".
 J. Bell showed that, if Bell's inequality is violated, then the hidden variable does not exist.
 However, it should be noted that even if Bell's inequality is violated, it does not imply that quantum mechanics is wrong.
 In this section I would like to mention some of the things about Bell's inequality, though I am not concerned with "the hidden variable".